Met4FoF/agentMET4FOF/docs/INSTALL.md

 ### Download and import the agentMET4FOF Docker image

-You can download [the _Docker image for agentMET4FOF Jupyter Notebook Server _ as one of the release assets](https://github.com/Met4FoF/agentMET4FOF/releases/latest) , import it locally with
+You can download [the _Docker image for agentMET4FOF Jupyter Notebook server_ as one of the release assets](https://github.com/Met4FoF/agentMET4FOF/releases/latest), import it locally with

 ```bash
 > docker load -i LOCAL\PATH\TO\DOWNLOADS\docker_image_agentMET4FOF_jupyter.tar.gz